On the Ultra-Long Gamma-Ray Transient GRB 250702B/EP250702: Soft X-ray emission

 We compare the soft X-ray emission of this burst with other GRBs, especially ULGRBs, as shown in Fig. \ref{fig:xray-ULGRBs}.
-Here we consider two possible values to represent the redshift range of this source ($z=0.2, 1$).
-One can see that both the luminosity and temporal evolution of soft X-ray emission are well consistent with known ULGRBs, which lie in the bright part of all GRBs.
-We suggest that this provides another evidence that this source is very likely a ULGRB.
+One can see that both the luminosity and temporal evolution of soft X-ray emission are generally consistent with known ULGRBs, which lie in the bright part of all GRBs.
+We suggest that this provides another evidence that this source is likely a ULGRB.